hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 you're always overcomplicating things

 [9:17:59](#BrcEpRhstt8Qs96YJdi69vFjBXDzF3x8mOEwCb3XmCs) <GiuseppeChillemi (GiuseppeChillemi)>:
 (The complication comes before simplification.
-When you learn something new you create many interconnected hypothesis, then you cut then you start a process which cuts the wrong ones and the right ones emerges, and I like doing this Ì†ΩÌ∏â
+When you learn something new you create many interconnected hypothesis, then you cut then you start a process which cuts the wrong ones and the right ones emerges, and I like doing this üòâ

 If an actor is function and `face` is its argument, that `face` word will be bound only to that function.
 So If I bind code at `on-creation` it will bound to the actor context and another actor will be unable to see it!
 The resulting is that I can't create an object with a `face` word in its code, as it would be bound to an unavailable context.
 My object's functions body would need continuous rebinding to be shared from all actors.
 The only solution is to structure the code as a function with `face` as argument and not as function with no arguments and the `face` bound at creation.